maskab-consulting/confo/docs/operations/backend operations/etcd_backend.md

 ## Etcd Backend
 #### Backend Operations

-To list all backends loaded
+To get all backends loaded
 ```python
 # Gets all backends